jonlatner/contyp_ML/README.md

 Below is a tweet threat I wrote:

 I would say a hidden secret within research on temporary employment is that predictive power of basic models are quite low.
 Say Psuedo R2 < 0.10.
 Further, most, if not all the predictive power comes in the ability to predict who does NOT have a temporary contract, not who does.

 Can machine learning help?
 I am sharing a public repository for a new project to see if we can better predict temporary employment.
 Unfortunately, data are private, but code is public.
 I use data from the European Labour Force Survey (EU-LFS), between 1998 and 2019.

-The sample is prime-aged (25-54) individuals who are employed, with a contract type.
-Dependent variable is temporary employment (reference: permanent employment).
-Independent variables are education, age, and gender, all of which are categorical.
-One model is estimated separately for each country, year combination.

 To be honest, the goal was to learn a little python and a little about machine learning.
 Plus, I wanted to do it within an open science framework (i.e. GitHub).
 That said, I do think there is some contributions to the broader research community as well.